Adithia88/Mask-RCNN/README.md

 # step to convert json to COCO

 ## 1. Prepare dataset and make sure the path
-just put dataset (dataset/custom) in your main path.
+open code labelme2coco.py in dataset/custom  and  put dataset (dataset/custom) too in your main path.
 Make sure u put the data and codes like my picture below! like u see i divide my data to 3 part train, val and test (just ignore the .json that the result when u convert it)

 ![](assets/3.PNG)